A Human Rights Crisis in Wasted Food: Apps and Tech Can Help

 Another strategy having to do with expiring food is encouraging customers to purchase items that are about to pass their “best by” date.
 Tel Aviv-based tech platform Wasteless partners with grocery stores to reduce prices of packaged food that is approaching expiration.
 The automation process addresses pricing and stock levels with smart bar codes and shelf tags.
 Dynamic pricing has been applied to other products, and Wasteless is addressing this potential to reduce stock losses for stores as well as increase value for customers.

 Restaurants have so many hoops to jump through to make their businesses as efficient as possible, balancing logistics like sourcing, health codes, and menu trends while somehow making a profit.
 But they generate a huge amount of compostable or even consumable waste - and MintScraps was developed to help them track and monitor all that waste.
-Not only does it make their businesses more sustainable, as reducing waste saves disposal costs, and the data generated by the app helps managers understand patterns created to save money in other ways - like intelligent purchasing of ingredients or better ways to recycle.
+It makes their businesses more sustainable, as reducing waste saves disposal costs.
+Additionally, the data generated by the app helps managers understand patterns created to save money in other ways - like intelligent purchasing of ingredients or better ways to recycle.
 MintScraps also encourages employees to reduce waste with a gamified component that recognizes top performers and cultivates a composting and recycling culture within the company.